Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 On the other case, the drift-kenetic electrons and kinetic ions are simulated as a large time step in the igc=2 case.
 But, one should note that heavy ions move kinetically while light electrons lose some of their particle freedom in the coordinate space.

 Easy in-house graphic plots are incorporated in "@mrg37-013A.f03" in order to check the current run in the simulation.
-Figure 1 in the PDF plot "EMfield.pdf" shows the electric and magnetic fields in YZ and X at the early and final times.
+Figure 1 in the PDF "EMfield.pdf" plot shows the electric and magnetic fields in the YZ and X components at the early and final times.
+Two flux bundles at t=5000/wpe are touched and sqeezed at the Y= Ly/2 plane.
 Reading papers of this implicit particle simulation code (Ref.
 1-2) and applications to magnetospheric space plasmas (Ref.
 3-5) are highly recommended.